65th Street Yard: Decline

-Around 1978, the New York Dock Railway installed a pontoon supported pony plate girder float bridge, moved from Erie Railroad's West 28th Street Yard in Manhattan.
-The bridge referred as Brooklyn Army Terminal float bridge, abbreviated BAT, was used until about 1990.
-Its main purpose was to keep the 65th Street Yard accessible while the First Avenue was reconstructed and the yard could therefore not be reached from the Bush Terminal.
-The wreck of the bridge is still in the water just off the northwest corner of the yard.
+In 1978, the New York Dock Railway installed a pontoon supported pony plate girder float bridge, relocated from Erie Railroad's West 28th Street Yard in Manhattan.
+This float bridge is referred as "Brooklyn Army Terminal float bridge", abbreviated "BAT bridge".
+The purpose for this was to keep the 65th Street Yard accessible, while the First Avenue was reconstructed and the railroad tracks torn out and rebuild to more modern standard for both weight and length of modern freight cars.
+With the First Avenue running tracks out of service, the 65th Street Yard could therefore not be reached from the float bridges in use at Bush Terminal.
+This float bridge was used until about 1991, and was abandoned in situ.
+The wreck of the bridge is still visible partially submerged in the water, just off the northwest corner of the yard.